-José Boaventura and Susana Carvalho welcomed all participants and explained the aim of the meeting with the stakeholders entitled "1o Encontro da rede de stakeholders da fileira das culturas protegidas sem solo".
+José Boaventura and Susana Carvalho welcomed all participants and explained the aim of the meeting with the stakeholders entitled "1st User Network Group Meeting of the Soilless Cultivation Sector (in Portuguese)".
 The meeting was conducted in Portuguese.

 Presentation of AGRINUPES project (José Boaventura): A brief presentation of the AGRINUPES project.
 Namely the goal of the project, organization, partners, website, among others.